P11d Mileage Allowance Section E should contain the amounts of any excess mileage allowance payments made.

 A business can pay their employees an amount for using their personal vehicles for work reasons.
 HMRC sets out fixed rates that an employer can reimburse their employees at per mile (Mileage Allowance Payments).
 If an employer chooses to pay more than the HMRC rates, a P11d taxable benefit arises on the excess amount.

 Mileage Allowance Payments are approved amounts Directors and employees can claim as an allowable business expense for business miles travelled in personal vehicles, whilst remaining free from any additional tax and NI.

 The Mileage Allowance Payment rate set by HMRC does not just cover fuel, it is also set so that it reflects a fair amount for depreciation, maintenance and insurance.

-Payments made to Directors or Employees in excess of the rates set out in the above table will need to be included on a P11d form.
+Payments made to Directors or Employees in EXCESS of the rates set out in the above table will need to be included in the P11d Mileage Allowance Section E.

 Where Mileage Allowance Payments are made either equal to or less than the approved HMRC rates then no entry needs to be made on the P11d form.